VictorMorenoJimenez/IV/README.md

 The easiest way and the fastest method to deploy the project it's with Heroku.
 But it's not a real solution for real production projects.
 But a good way to test projects in the cloud.
 Check [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/herokudeploy.md) how to deploy on Heroku!

+## Vagrant and Ansible
+We choosed vagrant for creating and managing the VM that will host our project.
+Ansible will be responsible for provisioning the necessary to the virtual machine.
+Check the whole process [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/vagrant-ansible.md) from creating the VM to uploading to vagrant cloud through provisioning with ansible.

+provision: vagrant-ansible/provisioning/playbook.yml

 ## Build
 buildtool: package.json